seattletimes/diaz-pitching/src/diaz/diaz.md

 “Correa was obviously a top guy,” said Tom McNamara, who was the Mariner director of amateur scouting at the time.
 “But Edwin — whenever there were 50-60 guys there, he wasn’t afraid.
 His body language was like: ‘This is what I want to do.
 I’m ready to do this.
 There’s no going to be no doubt that I’m going to give it everything I have.’”

 Some kids fold under the gazing eyes of baseball scouts, often middle-aged men armed with radar guns.
-Diaz embraced their presence and used them as fuel to his performance.
+Diaz embraced their presence and used them as fuel to his ormance.

 “I wasn’t afraid of them,” he said.
 “I needed to show them my stuff.
 I needed to show them I could pitch.
 They liked me and that’s why I’m here.”